Odd zeta motive and linear forms in odd zeta values

 We note that the period matrices~$P_n$ are not block upper-triangular.
-This is because the~$\Delta$-bases are not compatible with the weight filtration.
+This is because the~$\Delta$-basis is not compatible with the weight filtration.
 We thus have to introduce a change of basis.
 Let~$(Q_n)_{n\geq 1}$ be the family of matrices (with rational entries) defined by~$Q_1=(1)$ and the recurrence relation

 The first terms are

 Let us put